RunYouCleverBoy/WeatherExercise/README.md

 The Weather screen receives the location record via the shared `rememberSavable` object.

-The screen signals the view model.
-The view model fetches the weather data from the WeatherRepo.
+The `WeatherScreen` signals the `WeatherViewModel`.
+The view model fetches the weather data from the `WeatherRepo`.
+WeatherViewModel subscribes to the `WeatherRepo` for the weather data.
+The function `WeatherRepo.getWeather`:

+1. It is `suspend` function - so it "returns" an error upon failure.
+2. Updates the state flow with the weather data, such that the ViewModel can subscribe and update upon success, and will always have a last successful readout, if any.

-WeatherRepo requests the data from the WeatherAPI - which, in turn, converts the response to a WeatherModel.
+WeatherRepo requests the data from the `WeatherAPI` - which, in turn, issues an HTTP GET request via KTOR.
+Since KTOR functions are `suspend`, it does not block the UI thread.
+Eventually, `WeatherAPI` converts the response to a WeatherModel.

-The `WeatherModel` is posted to the `WeatherViewModel`, which prepares the state and posts it to the `WeatherScreen`.
 Note that the API key is stored in the manifest.
 The `Secrets` repo is used to fetch the key.
+A more secure way could be to use the `local.properties` file, but for the sake of simplicity, the key is stored in the manifest.

+The `WeatherModel` is posted to the `WeatherViewModel`, which prepares the state and posts it to the `WeatherScreen`.

 WeatherAPI is injected to WeatherRepo, which is injected to WeatherViewModel.